huggingface/transformers/README.md

 - `token_type_ids`: an optional torch.LongTensor of shape [batch_size, sequence_length] with the token types indices selected in [0, 1].
 Type 0 corresponds to a `sentence A` and type 1 corresponds to a `sentence B` token (see BERT paper for more details).
 - `attention_mask`: an optional torch.LongTensor of shape [batch_size, sequence_length] with indices selected in [0, 1].
 It's a mask to be used if some input sequence lengths are smaller than the max input sequence length of the current batch.
 It's the mask that we typically use for attention when a batch has varying length sentences.
 - `output_all_encoded_layers`: boolean which controls the content of the `encoded_layers` output as described below.
 Default: `True`.
+- `head_mask`: an optional torch.Tensor of shape [num_heads] or [num_layers, num_heads] with indices between 0 and 1.
+It's a mask to be used to nullify some heads of the transformer.
+1.0 => head is fully masked, 0.0 => head is not masked.

 This model *outputs* a tuple composed of: